learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

 # Phase 3 Active Record Mock Code Challenge: Freebie Tracker

+## Learning Goals

+- Write Active Record Migrations
+- Connect between tables using Active Record Associations
+- Write class and instance methods using Active Record
+- Use Active Record to query the database

+## Introduction

 For this assignment, we'll be working with a freebie domain.

 As developers, when you attend hackathons, you'll realize they hand out a lot of